AngelMunoz/Perla/docs/assets/content/migrate.md

   - autoStart ->

-    Removed: v0 had an `interactive` mode which allowed you to control fable's execution, this is no longer the case as it didn't get much traction and made low sense to even expose this option
+    Removed: This option is no longer supported as it didn't get much traction and made low sense to even expose this option

 - devServer

   - AutoStart ->
-    Removed: v0 had an `interactive` mode which allowed you to control fable's execution, this is no longer the case as it didn't get much traction and made low sense to even expose this option
+    Removed: This option is no longer supported as it didn't get much traction and made low sense to even expose this option
   - mountDirectories ->

     Moved: This has been sourced to the top of the configuration rather than something specific to devServer